ajaypavuluri9/loan-delinquency-analysis/README.md

 - *Data Visualization*: Using Matplotlib and Seaborn to create insightful visualizations such as histograms, scatter plots, bar plots, and correlation heatmaps.
 - *Real-Time Data Simulation*: Simulating real-time loan data to mimic a continuous data stream for dynamic analysis.

-## Analysis and Results

-- *Loan Amount Distribution*: Understanding the distribution of loan amounts across different customers.
-- *Credit Score vs. Interest Rate*: Analyzing the relationship between credit scores and interest rates.
-- *Loan Term Distribution*: Visualizing the distribution of loan terms.
-- *Delinquency Rate by Credit Score Range*: Investigating how delinquency rates vary with different credit score ranges.
-- *Average Loan Amount by Income Range*: Exploring the relationship between annual income and average loan amounts.
-- *Correlation Analysis*: Examining the correlations between credit score, annual income, loan amount, loan term, interest rate, and number of late payments.

-## Conclusion

-This project demonstrates the application of Python and NumPy in financial data analysis, providing valuable insights into loan delinquency trends.
-By analyzing both historical and simulated real-time data, the project helps financial institutions understand and manage credit risks more effectively.

 ## License